The Pretty Pink Smoothie Bowl recipe is a simple guide to make the most nutrient dense and beautiful smoothie bowl.

 Obviously, it’s not all about looks, guys, but this Pretty Pink Smoothie Bowl has it all.
-Substance, nutrition, and it’s beautiful to make on this lovely Valentine’s Day!
-So Happy Valentine’s Day to you all!
-I hope you have a day filled with self-love and love from your community!
-Here’s a quick recipe to celebrate that you can literally make in under 10 minutes with 1 blender in 1 dish.
+Substance, nutrition, and it’s beautiful to make.
+Here’s a quick recipe to celebrate that you can literally make in under 10 minutes with one blender in one dish.
 Keep reading for how to make the Pretty Pink Smoothie Bowl.

 - 1 cup almond milk

 - 1 packet frozen dragon fruit (i.e. pink pitaya- may also use acai)